• Messages

 What you own

 • Isolating untrusted workloads.
 The environment service key is scoped to one environment's work queue.
-If you run untrusted code inside your container, consider provisioning a separate workspace and environment per trust boundary.
-This limits any one key's access to a single user's sessions rather than a shared pool.
+If you run untrusted code inside your sandbox, consider provisioning a separate workspace and environment for each trust boundary.
+This limits each key to a single user's sessions instead of a shared pool.

 • Tool-execution blast radius.
-Tools run inside your container with whatever permissions your process has.
+Tools run inside your sandbox with whatever permissions your process has.
 Apply least privilege to the process user and mount only the directories your tools require.

 • Log retention and session content.
-Conversation content and tool outputs that your worker processes are in your environment.
+Conversation content and tool outputs pass through your worker and stay in your environment.
 You are responsible for retaining, redacting, or deleting that data in compliance with your own policies.
 Anthropic has no visibility into what your worker does with session content once delivered.

 What Anthropic cannot do for you

-• Revoke a leaked key faster than you can detect it.
+• Instantly invalidate a leaked key.
 Anthropic can detect anomalous usage patterns, but cannot instantly invalidate a key.
-Treat ANTHROPIC_ENVIRONMENT_KEY like a database password: rotate it quickly if compromised.
+Treat ANTHROPIC_ENVIRONMENT_KEY like a database password: rotate it immediately if compromised.

 • Verify your worker build.
-Anthropic does not inspect your container image or runtime.
+Anthropic does not inspect your sandbox image or runtime.
 A supply-chain compromise in your image is not detectable from the control plane.

-• Sandbox tools inside your container.
-Anthropic's security boundary stops at the container.
+• Isolate tools inside your sandbox.
+Anthropic's security boundary stops at the sandbox.
 How you isolate individual tool executions from each other inside that boundary is entirely your responsibility.

 • Enforce data retention in your environment.
 Once session content reaches your worker, it is outside Anthropic's data lifecycle controls.